Free shipping on orders over 50€ up to 500g

 ADVANTAGESDISADVANTAGES

-- It is easy to use.
+- Easy to use.

 - Cures very quickly.

-- It is more expensive than other two-component resins.
+- More expensive than other two-component resins.

 - It has a high shrinkage rate.